Fieldtree: History

 Quadtrees have been used as database indexes since the 1970s.
 A disadvantage of quadtrees, called "stickiness", is that when a small object lies across the line between two regions it must be stored at a higher level in order to fit entirely within a single region.
 This results in small objects being stored at unnecessarily high levels and it reduces the effectiveness of the partitioning.
+Early attempts to solve this involved storing the sicky objects in both regions, either by duplicating them (which increases the amount of space required) or by using pointers (which requires extra disk accesses).

 In 1983, Andrew U. Frank published a thesis describing "the field tree" as a data structure for use in geographic information systems.
 It solved the stickiness problem by allowing adjacent regions to overlap.
 In 1990, Frank refined the fieldtree concept by describing both partition and cover fieldtrees.

 In the late 1990s, Thatcher Ulrich independently reinvented cover fieldtrees (which he calls "loose octrees") for use in video games.
 Ulrich noted that, as well as being effective at avoiding stickiness, they were more performant than octrees for handling moving objects.